Blepharomastix crusalis

-Blepharomastix crusalis is a moth in the family Crambidae.
+Blepharomastix crusalis is a species of moth in the family Crambidae.
 It was described by Herbert Druce in 1895.
 It is found in Veracruz, Mexico.

+Description

 The wingspan is about 25 mm.
 The forewings and hindwings are pale fawn.
 The forewings edged with brown along the costal margin.
 There is a spot in the cell and there are three dark brown bands crossing the wing.
 The hindwings are crossed by two brown bands, the marginal line is spotted with brown.